Skip to content

 About This Calculator

-Our methodology: Based on the Melson Formula model as defined in the DE Guidelines (DE Family Court CPI Rule 502).
-Updated for 2026.
+Methodology: Melson Formula model per DE Guidelines (DE Family Court CPI Rule 502).